KyleCuthbertson/react-todo-list/README.md

 ## Features
-Using Styled components and CSS Transition Groups, this is a mobile-first React.js based "To Do List" application.
+Using Styled components and CSS Transition Groups, this is a basic mobile-first React.js "To Do List" application.
 This app will allow users to create and delete tasks on both Desktop and Mobile.

 ## Available Scripts